Trump Organization fined $1.6 million for tax fraud

 Bragg, in office for little more than a year, inherited the Trump Organization case and the investigation into the former president from his predecessor, Cyrus Vance Jr.

-At the same time, New York Attorney General Letitia James is suing Trump and the Trump Organization, alleging they misled banks and others about the value of its many assets, including golf courses and skyscrapers — a practice she dubbed the “art of the steal.”
+At the same time, New York Attorney General Letitia James is suing Trump and the Trump Organization, alleging they misled banks and others about the value of its many assets, including golf courses and skyscrapers.

 Trump faces several other legal challenges as he ramps up his presidential campaign.

-A special grand jury in Atlanta has investigated whether Trump and his allies committed any crimes while trying to overturn his 2020 election loss in Georgia.
+A special grand jury in Atlanta investigated whether Trump and his allies committed crimes while trying to overturn his 2020 election loss in Georgia.

 Last month, the House Jan.
 6 committee voted to make a criminal referral to the Justice Department for Trump's role in sparking the violent insurrection at the U.S. Capitol.
 The FBI is also investigating Trump's storage of classified documents.